jaredszajkowski/jaredszajkowski.github.io/content/post/harry-browne-permanent-portfolio/index.md

 | 2023-12-28 00:00:00 |       10356.59 |        606.83 |      2065.61 |         1.00 |
 | 2023-12-29 00:00:00 |       10327.83 |        606.18 |      2062.98 |         1.00 |

-We can see that we have close data for all 4 asset classes from the beginning of 1990 to the end of 2023.
+We can see that we have daily close price data for all 4 asset classes from the beginning of 1990 to the end of 2023.

 ## Execute Strategy